LongDataAnalysis/LDvine/README.md

 The code is commented and directly evaluated (see "LD-vine_Sim.pdf").
 To reproduce the simulated example,  simply run the R code line by line (after having installed all R-packages that are loaded at the very beginning - if needed).
 	- `Data Analysis`: this sub-folder contains the data application code in RMarkdown.
 Only the complied version is available as a pdf file ("LD-vine_Data.pdf"), which includes the partial results of data analysis presented in Section 5 of manuscript.
-**Note**: However, since the real data is not provided because of data confidentiality, this RMarkdown file is not reproducible.
+However, since the real data is not provided because of data confidentiality, this RMarkdown file is not reproducible.

 - `results`: Save all printed project outputs here, including plots, HTML, and data exports.